-- It is the student's responsibility to be in the dress code. - No exposed midriffs.
+- It is the student's responsibility to be in the dress code. - Uniform-approved pieces are not to be altered in any way (e.g. sweatshirt collars removed) - No exposed midriffs.
 Midriff must be fully covered at all times, including spirit days. - All clothing must conceal undergarments at all times. - No clothing may be form fitting. - All shirts must be the uniform shirt purchased from Regos. - No denim - Pants are to be worn at the waist and are not to be oversized.
-No sagging. - No yoga pants. - A solid color belt is to be worn with slacks that have loops. - Slacks with torn seams and frayed cuffs are not permitted. - Flip-flops are not permitted. - No logo on clothing, other than CCHS logo - No visible tattoos
+No sagging. - No yoga pants.

+- A solid color belt is to be worn with slacks that have loops.

+- Slacks with torn seams and frayed cuffs are not permitted.

+- Flip-flops are not permitted.

+- No logo on clothing, other than CCHS logo

+- No visible tattoos